At the Middle School, we do the FLL Challenge. Learn more at this link.

 Attendance at Events: All team members and parents should block out the days below.
 Members will be expected to attend the scrimmage and one qualifier based on the tournament’s location and team choice.
 Although it is encouraged, not all teams must attend the same qualifier.

-- The Bull City Scrimmage 3rd Saturday in October.
+- The Bull City Scrimmage is often on the 3rd Saturday in October.
 Teams are encouraged to attend.

 - Teams may qualify for a regional tournament, usually held on the second Saturday in December.